Setting up the User-Defined Dashboard within the m-Power Interface

 Enter a name and description.
 Note: If your dashboard name has any spaces in it, these will be converted to dashes.
 However, at runtime, any dashes within the name will be converted to spaces.
 Click accept.

 Adding Applications to the Dashboard

 We are now ready to add our first application to the dashboard.
-If you have created a new dashboard, you will immediately be taken to the edit page.
-If editing an existing dashboard, click the 'Edit' button to edit your dashboard.
+Click the edit button on your dashboard.
+This will bring you to Manage Dashboard screen.

-Finally in this window, you have the option of previewing the look of your application as it should appear in your dashboard with the 'Preview' tab.
+You have the option of seeing a preview of your application as it should appear in your dashboard with the 'Preview' tab.